Explore Georgia’s Iconic Destinations and Experiences

 Want to stay up late?

-The Starlight Six Drive-In in Atlanta, in operation since 1949, is perfect for a date night.
+Jesup Drive-In is one of the state's few continuously operating drive-in theaters and offers movie lovers a unique viewing experience.
 Pack a picnic and bottle of wine—and catch a classic or recent release on the big screens.

 Classic road trip

 Georgia’s Antebellum Trail is a 161-kilometer trek through seven communities that escaped General Sherman’s burning march through Georgia during the American Civil War.
 Stately, pillared manors line the streets of historic communities such as Madison, Macon, Watkinsville and Eatonton.
 Tour the Old Governor’s Mansion in Milledgeville or observe Athens’s famous double-barrelled cannon before seeing ‘the town that time forgot’, Old Clinton.

 More than 700 feature films have been shot here, including Hunger Games: Catching Fire, Driving Miss Daisy, Fried Green Tomatoes, Glory, The Blind Side, Midnight in the Garden of Good and Evil and My Cousin Vinny.
 Take a movie tour during your visit!
 See where your favorite movie was filmed on one of the many tours offered around the state.

 For your first visit…

 Established in 1733, Savannah has magnificent live oak trees draped in Spanish moss, antebellum mansions overlooking picturesque squares, art galleries and ‘low country’ restaurants.

 Made in the state